A Thorough Guide to All Things Treated Lumber

 Is there arsenic in treated lumber?

-There is arsenic in some treated lumber, but not as much as there used to be.
-For many decades the most common preservatives used in the residential construction industry have been, Alkaline Copper Quat (ACQ), Copper Dimethyldithiocarbamate (CDDC), Ammoniacal Copper Citrate (CC), Copper Azole (CBA-A and CBA-B), and inorganic Boron (borates), and Chromated Copper Arsenate (CCA).
+There is still some arsenic in some treated lumber, but not as much as there used to be.
+For many decades one of the most common preservatives used in the residential construction industry has been Chromated Copper Arsenate (CCA).
 And YES, Arsenate is a type of arsenic and is considered poisonous when exposed to high enough amounts.

-In the early 2000’s public concerns arose about arsenic-contamination in public children’s playgrounds, which led to larger concerns about the overall safety of CCA treated wood.
-In 2003, the EPA arranged a voluntary agreement with manufactures of wood treatment chemicals to remove lumber treated with CCA from most residential construction uses.
-Chromated Copper Arsenate treated wood may still be used for permanent wood foundations, highway construction, fence posts, poles used as structural members on farms, marine construction, and lumber and timber for salt water use.
+In the early 2000’s, public concerns arose about arsenic-contamination in public children’s playgrounds, which led to larger concerns about the overall safety of CCA treated wood.
+In 2003, the EPA arranged a voluntary agreement with manufacturers of wood treatment chemicals to remove lumber treated with CCA from most residential construction uses.
+CCA treated wood may still be used for permanent wood foundations, highway construction, fence posts, poles used as structural members on farms, marine construction, and lumber and timber for salt water use.

 Do I need special fasteners when working with treated wood?

-The IRC contains an exception for ½-in. diameter, or larger, steel anchor bolts.
+(Note: the IRC contains an exception for ½-inch diameter (or larger) steel anchor bolts.